marmello77/network-drawing/README.md

 E-mail: marmello@gmail.com

 How to cite: Mello MAR.
 2017.
-Script for drawing networks in R. Available at https://marcomellolab.wordpress.com.
+Script for drawing networks in R.

 Published on April 25th, 2017 (English version).